mozilla/data-docs/datasets/streaming/error_aggregates/reference.md

 And these are the various measures we are counting:

-* `usage_hours`: number of usage hours (i.e. total number of hours of usage reported by the pings in this aggregate)
+* `usage_hours`: number of usage hours (i.e. total number of session hours reported by the pings in this aggregate, note that this might include time where people are not actively using the browser or their computer is asleep)
 * `main_crashes`: number of main process crashes (or just program crashes, in the non-e10s case)
 * `content_crashes`: number of content process crashes
 * `plugin_crashes`: number of plugin process crashes